Lanovaz/shattered-glass/README.md

     and anonymity is maintained.

-6)  Information Sharding, when used in conjunction with anonymity networks such as the Tor network [[5]], is resistant to file-size analysis and traffic analysis.
+6)  Information Sharding, when used in conjunction with anonymity networks such as the Tor network [5], is resistant to file-size analysis and traffic analysis.

 Information Sharding is built upon ideas from cryptography, erasure coding, distributed computing, and git.
 I believe five aspects of Information Sharding are unique to this ShatteredGlass specification:

-1. The definition of “*Information Sharding*”.
+1. The definition of *Information Sharding*.

 2. The definition of a *Universal Information Identifier*.